Creative Media BA (Hons)

 What makes Creative Media at Worcester special?

-Creative Media BA Hons (subject to validation, formerly Creative Digital Media) is an innovative new course, noted for its breadth of study, excellent employability aspects, opportunities to try new and emerging fields and the encouragement to experiment.
+Creative Media BA Hons (formerly Creative Digital Media) is an innovative new course, noted for its breadth of study, excellent employability aspects, opportunities to try new and emerging fields and the encouragement to experiment.
 With digital media driving how we interact with each other and the world, expertise in digital design has never been so highly sought after; the creative industries generate £9.6 million every hour for the UK economy.

 This is a course designed by professionals to produce professionals in the fields of creative direction, visual effects and motion graphics, photography, film, sound, animation, graphic and web design.
 At Worcester, we don’t just want to teach you how to use a camera or design a magazine page, we support your development as a multi-skilled digital creative design professional.
 Alongside your exploration of a range of established and emerging media, you will build innovative insights that will help inform and drive your creative skills, as well as the real-world industry experience and diverse portfolio you will need to launch your career.